 Have you ever been so overwhelmed by what you have to do you procrastinate and stagnate, therefore killing your productivity?
-Been there.
-For me, I know what I want long term but I struggle to find the steps short-term that will get me towards my goal.
+Been there, for me, I know what I want long term, but I struggle to find the steps short-term that will get me towards my goal.
 So, every Monday I create an extensive to-do list.

 I know many will roll their eyes at this one, however, as someone who gets up early and spends most of the working day at a desk, you need it.
-Not just physically, but mentally.
-Exercise refreshes the brain and in many cases, can give you the mental break you need to come back to a problem refreshed and better able to deal with it.
-If you can fit exercise in on a Monday, when you are normally the most overwhelmed and feeling like you have too much work, you’ll have no excuses making time for it later in the week.
+Not physically, but mentally.
+Exercise refreshes the brain and in many cases, can give you a mental break you need to come back to a problem refreshed and better able to deal with it.
+If you can fit exercise in on a Monday, when you are usually the most overwhelmed and feeling like you have too much work, you’ll have no excuses making time for it later in the week.